Democratic Republic of Congo: Surgical Care

 *Estimates Developed by the UN Inter-agency Group for Child Mortality Estimation (UNICEF, WHO, World Bank, UN DESA Population Division)

 Goma, like the entire North Kivu province, suffers from over fifteen years of armed conflict.
-Medical facilities are underdeveloped or virtually nonexistent and there are only 6 certified surgeons for over 6 million inhabitants in the region.
-In 2017, USFC organized a mission to the Maternal Charity Hospital – one which was lacking a surgeon and an anesthetist.
+As such medical facilities are underdeveloped or virtually nonexistent and there are only 6 certified surgeons for over 6 million inhabitants in the region.
+In 2017, USFC organized a medical mission to the Maternal Charity Hospital, which was lacking a surgeon and an anesthetist.
 During this two-week mission:

-- 6 doctors received training to improve their practice and learn basic, life-saving skills.
+- Trained 6 doctors received in basic, life-saving skills.

 Building from the previous year, a second mission was organized in early 2018 to provide training for doctors so that they can properly manage appendicitis and acute peritonitis, laparotomy, thoracic drainage, bowel obstructions, liver injuries, difficult intubation and postoperative pain.